william1357chen/Object-Oriented-Programming-in-CPP-CS2124/README.md

 # Introduction to Object Oriented Prorgamming in C++
 Welcome!
 Here are the reorganized notes, recitation, and homework documents for Intro to Object Oriented Programming in C++ CS-2124 taught by Professor Sterling and Professor Callahan.
-I have reformatted the topics in a way that seems more organized in my opinion.
-Additionally, The first topic was added to introduce the concept of Object Oriented Programming and its main principles.
+I have reformatted the topics in a way that seems more organized from my experience of taking this course.
+Moreover, there are several additional topics provided to solidify your understanding of C++ and the concept of Object Oriented Programming.

 **Disclaimer: I do not claim the ownership of any materials posted here.
 The purpose of this repository is to improve the accessibility of lecture notes for CS2124 students.**